 Analyze Async Calls

 One of the downsides of asynchronous code is it's extremely difficult to profile it and analyze its performance.
-This is because, when an asynchronous method is executed, control is switched from the method to its caller and back, tangling the resulting call tree.
+This is because, when an asynchronous method is executed, control is switched to a different thread and back, tangling the resulting call tree.

 dotTrace dramatically simplifies the analysis of asynchronous code: It marks all async call nodes in Call Tree and groups the corresponding